 You could spend days going through just the main story itself, but there is a ton more content as well.
 Side missions add numerous more hours of gameplay, and one-off encounters can help keep you entertained as well.
 Depending on your mood, you might even just want to try abiding by all the laws and driving around.
 In-game, there's always something to do, and you have a choice of what you want to do during that particular gaming session.

-Pro A classic that translates great to mobile
+Pro A classic that translates great to mobile thanks to attention paid to the port

 This game was originally launched on PlayStation 2 and Xbox.
 Tweaks were made to make it more mobile friendly - multiple ways to control the UI (optimized for touch), as well as cloud-saves which let you pick up where you left off on different devices (for example a tablet or a new phone).